dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0601.md

 |  ... hash table entry |  |  `$hash{'key'} = 10;` |  hash['key'] = 10 |
 |  ... field in object |   o.field = 10; | ` $o->{'field'} = 10;` |  o.field = 10 |

+1『发现 Perl 的语法跟 PHP 一样的，突然间想起来，PHP 语言本身就是用 Perl 写的。（2020-11-08）』

 SETF works the same way--the first "argument" to SETF is a place to store the value, and the second argument provides the value.
-As with the = operator in these languages, you use the same form to express the place as you'd normally use to fetch the value.17 Thus, the Lisp equivalents of the assignments in Table 6-1--given that AREF is the array access function, GETHASH does a hash table lookup, and field might be a function that accesses a slot named field of a user-defined object--are as follows:
+As with the = operator in these languages, you use the same form to express the place as you'd normally use to fetch the value.
+17 Thus, the Lisp equivalents of the assignments in Table 6-1--given that AREF is the array access function, GETHASH does a hash table lookup, and field might be a function that accesses a slot named field of a user-defined object--are as follows:

 ```c
 Simple variable: